daMustermann/rocm-wsl-ai/README.md

 - ✅ PyTorch with ROCm support setup
 - ✅ ComfyUI installation and configuration
 - ✅ ComfyUI Manager for easy extension management
+- ✅ Auto-detection of AMD GPU architecture
-- ✅ Optimized for RDNA3 GPUs (RX 7900 XTX, etc.)
+- ✅ Support for RDNA3, RDNA2, RDNA1, Vega, and Polaris GPUs
 - ✅ Compatible with Ubuntu 24.04 LTS

 ## 🛠️ Scripts Overview